Lundli/Docker-Compose/README.md

 # Docker-Compose
 Installation guide for Ubuntu.
-Version 19.10 (eoan) used for this writeup.
+<br/>Version 19.10 (eoan) used for this writeup.

-## Table of Contents
+Table of Contents
 =================
 * [Install Compose](#install-compose)
 * [Install Docker](#install-docker)